metomi/rose/README.md

 # Rose

-Rose is a framework for managing and running scientific suites.
+Rose: a framework for managing and running meteorological suites.

 See <http://metomi.github.io/rose/>.